yungSoftware/roblox-2016-source-code/README.md

 </p>

 # Roblox 2016 Source Code

-This source originates from **[robloxsrc.zip](https://mega.nz/file/mrxkSRRK#n5YmV1iPUPZCfiI6IDWkT3eDq9k3-yA7rl_hURked8Y)** that was spinning around but its hard to find these days.<br>
+This source originates from **[robloxsrc.zip](https://mega.nz/file/mrxkSRRK#n5YmV1iPUPZCfiI6IDWkT3eDq9k3-yA7rl_hURked8Y)**, which was circulating some time ago but has become hard to find.<br>
-After a long effort, this repository has been brought to you on github with lots of changes!<br>
+After a long effort, this repository has been brought to GitHub with many improvements!<br>

 **To build from the source, refer to [BUILDING.md](/BUILDING.md)**<br>
-   - Make sure to read them properly so you wont face with any issues.
+- Make sure to read it thoroughly to avoid any issues.

-**Having any problems? you can get help at [our discord server](https://www.discord.gg/rVrYHdrbsp) or at the [Issues](https://github.com/P0L3NARUBA/roblox-2016-source-code/issues)**<br>
+**Experiencing problems?
+You can get help via [our Discord server](https://www.discord.gg/rVrYHdrbsp) or the [Issues](https://github.com/P0L3NARUBA/roblox-2016-source-code/issues) section.**<br>

-**Want to play the game in no time?
-Check out [Releases](https://github.com/P0L3NARUBA/roblox-2016-source-code/releases/)**<br>
+**Want to play the game immediately?
+Check out the [Releases](https://github.com/P0L3NARUBA/roblox-2016-source-code/releases)**<br>
 **NOTE:** You may need **[Rocknet](https://github.com/P0L3NARUBA/Rocknet/tree/main)** to launch the game.

-The **[pixel-lighting](https://github.com/P0L3NARUBA/roblox-2016-source-code/tree/pixel-lighting)** branch is not maintained by me and may be older than the current branch.
+The **[pixel-lighting](https://github.com/P0L3NARUBA/roblox-2016-source-code/tree/pixel-lighting)** branch is not maintained by me and may be outdated compared to the current branch.

 # Table of Contents
 1. [🪨 Features / Additions](#-features--additions)